 Introduction

-Haricot bean (Phaseolus vulgaris L.), locally known as Digir, is one of the most widely cultivated legume crops worldwide.
+Haricot bean (Phaseolus vulgaris L.), locally known as Digiri it in Somali Region, is one of the most widely cultivated legume crops worldwide.
 It serves as a crucial food and income source, particularly for smallholder farmers in developing countries.
 Renowned for its high protein content and micronutrient density, haricot bean plays a vital role in enhancing household nutritional security (Worku, 2015).
 As a member of the Fabaceae family, it is an annual crop that thrives in warm climates with optimal temperatures between 18 and 24°C (Teshale et al., 2005).

 In Ethiopia, haricot bean is among the most important grain legumes grown for both subsistence and commercial purposes.
 The crop is primarily cultivated in lowland and Rift Valley areas (Lemu, 2016), and its cultivation has expanded rapidly in recent years due to its role in improving rural livelihoods and contributing to foreign exchange earnings (Girma, 2009).
 Haricot bean performs best at altitudes ranging from 1,400 to 2,000 meters above sea level (Fikru, 2007).
 Its early maturity and moderate tolerance to drought make it a key option for climate-resilient agriculture, especially in moisture-stressed and lowland areas (Fikru, 2007).